coop-git/YamahaMusicCast/README.md

 - [ ] Create a pull request for OH3
 - [ ] Add common Volume/Mute for linked models when Music Cast is active
 - [ ] Add second volume channel for absolute value instead of percentage

+###### v0.70 - In development

+- **BREAKING CHANGE**: Added a bridge to receive UDP events by your OpenHAB instance from various devices.
+Each Thing will keep the connection alive.
+UDP events will be dispatched to the corresponding Thing.
+- **BREAKING CHANGE**: channelSelectPreset no longer available per zone but now part of playerControls.

 ###### v0.60 - In development